Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy

-\paragraph{Different data tracks.} The comparison of different data tracks within our glacier mapping framework provides valuable insights into the role of various remote sensing inputs in improving model performance.
-Firstly, our results suggest that the addition of thermal data, while initially promising due to its potential for distinguishing between clean and debris-covered ice\supercite{taschner_optical_outlines_2002,karimi_thermal_2012}, does not significantly enhance performance in our experiments.
+\paragraph{Data tracks.} The comparison of different data tracks within our glacier mapping framework provides valuable insights into the role of various remote sensing inputs in improving model performance.
+Firstly, our results suggest that the addition of thermal data, while initially promising due to its potential for distinguishing between surrounding bedrock and debris-covered ice\supercite{taschner_optical_outlines_2002,karimi_thermal_2012}, does not reliably enhance performance in our experiments.
 In fact, it leads to a decrease in accuracy in about half of the subregions.
-This outcome suggests that thermal data may introduce complexities or uncertainties that our model struggles to adapt to, particularly in regions with debris cover.
-Also, the thermal band, as a powerful predictor for clean ice and snow, may saturate the neural network during the early stages of training.
+This outcome suggests that thermal data introduces complexities or uncertainties that our model struggles to adapt to, particularly in regions with debris cover.
+The thermal band, as a powerful predictor for clean ice and snow, may saturate the neural network during the early stages of training.
+Moreover, the lower spatial resolution of thermal bands (120\,m for Landsat\,5 TM, 60\,m for Landsat\,7 ETM+ and 100\,m for Landsat\,8 TIRS) can blur important features necessary for accurate glacier mapping, particularly in regions with debris-covered ice where more subtle details are needed to differentiate between debris and bedrock.
+Also, the value of thermal images decreases as the thickness of the debris layer approaches 0.5\,m, effectively insulating the ice beneath and obscuring its thermal signature\supercite{shukla_thermalsignature_2010}.
 Therefore, the straightforward incorporation of thermal data may result in performance loss and should be approached with caution.
-In contrast, the positive impact of adding InSAR data across all subregions where it was available underscores its importance for glacier mapping.
-It both improves overall accuracy and addresses specific challenges such as accurate termini mapping or partial occlusion of ice with thin clouds.
+In contrast, the positive impact of adding InSAR data across all subregions where it was available highlights its importance for glacier mapping.
+It improves overall accuracy and addresses specific challenges, such as accurate termini mapping or partial occlusion of ice with thin clouds.
+These improvements are likely due to the SAR ability to penetrate clouds and InSAR capacity to detect centimeter-scale deformations enabling more precise differentiation between ice and stable land.
 Consistent and global SAR data, however, are difficult to collect for the periods before 2015.
 Thus, it is reasonable to focus on developing further the Optical+DEM track to map glaciers before 2015 and the Optical+DEM+InSAR track after 2015 when Sentinel-1 data became globally available.